Information for Staff, Students and Parents/Carers

 A range of items are available for students to purchase at both break and lunch time.
-There is no longer the need to pre-order.

 If you are preparing a packed lunch for your son and/or providing him with snack items, please remember that we are a nut free school.